 Diseases of the heart and circulatory system (cardiovascular diseases) encompass a number of specific illnesses such as coronary heart disease, heart failure, arrhythmias, stroke, arterial and pulmonary hypertension, congenital heart disease, cardiomyopathies, valvular heart disease, etc. Cardiovascular diseases (CVD) are one of Europe's largest health problems.
-Despite dramatic medical advances over the last few decades, CVD remain a leading cause of death globally and the number one cause of death in the European Union (EU).
-They account for 30 % of deaths worldwide, according to the World Health Organisation and 42 % in the EU (see British Heart Foundation statistics).
-Fortunately, research focusing on the causes, diagnosis, treatment, and prevention of CVD is moving ahead rapidly.
+Despite important medical advances over the last few decades, CVD remain a leading cause of death globally and the number one cause of death in the European Union (EU).
+Each year, there are more than 6 million of new CVD cases and over 1.8 million CVD-related deaths in the EU.
+All these costs the EU economy over EUR 210 billion a year (see the European Heart Network statistics).

-Research on different aspects of CVD has been funded since the beginning of the European Commission's framework programmes (FPs) for research and technological development.
-These are funding programmes at a transnational level.
-Currently CVD research is included in the European Commission's Seventh Framework Programme (FP7 2007-2013) as one of five areas of 'Translational research in other major diseases'.
+Research on different aspects of CVD has been funded since the beginning of the European Commission's Framework Programmes (FPs) for research, technological development and innovation.
+These transnational funding programmes have focused on the causes, diagnosis, treatment, and prevention of CVD.
+Currently, CVD research is included in the European Commission's Framework Programme for Research and Innovation Horizon 2020 (2014-2020) under the Societal Challenge (SC) 1 'Health, Demographic Change and Wellbeing'.

 The objective of the EU-funded research on CVD is to:

 - provide evidence-based solutions for clinical challenges and develop preventive approaches,